 It is possible, though unusual, to experience a bleeding episode during or after surgery.
-If postoperative bleeding occurs, it may require emergency treatment to drain accumulated blood or you may require a blood transfusion, though such occurrences are rare.
+Should postoperative bleeding occur, it may require emergency treatment to drain the accumulated blood or you may require a blood transfusion, though such occurrences are rare.
 The collection of blood that can occur under your skin following surgery is referred to as a hematoma.
-Increased activity too soon after surgery can lead to increased chances of bleeding and additional surgery.
-It is important to follow postoperative instructions and limit exercise and strenuous activity for the instructed time.
-Nonprescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
-A hematoma can occur at any time, usually in the first three weeks following injury to the operative area.
-If blood transfusions are necessary to treat blood loss, there is a risk of blood-related infections such as hepatitis and HIV.
-Your surgeon may provide medications after your surgery to prevent blood clots.
-Medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.
+Increased activity too soon after surgery can lead to an increased chance of bleeding and additional surgery.
+It is important to follow postoperative instructions and to limit exercise and strenuous activity for the instructed time.
+Non-prescription